naufal-dean/Avatar-World-War/readme.md

 ### Why are some characters in the game is not displayed properly?
 Make sure your terminal supports unicode (UTF-8).
 ### Can I change the game's initial configuration?
 Sure!
 Just change the config.txt file inside the data folder.
+We also provide you with another 2 sample config files, just copy the data into config.txt.
 ### I want to write my own save file.
 Where should I put it?
 All saved files are inside the bin folder.
 Try to save the game once and see its format.
 ### Your game sucks!
 How can I make this better?